 This powerful programme teaches you how to use scientifically evidenced lifestyle change allowing you to lose weight and age healthily.
 It puts menopause into ‘wellness’ not ‘sickness’.
 I called the 12 week programme Transform Me because that’s what it did for me.
 Using research from women’s healthy ageing studies, this taught me how to change my own lifestyle to shift 15kg, improve my cholesterol and reduce hot flushes, restless legs and sore joints.
 My story is HERE …

 During this Covid-19 public health crisis, I know that many of you are feeling stressed with all that is going on in your lives (and around the world at the moment) and this can interfere with normal eating patterns, sleep and menopause symptoms, including weight gain.
-With this in mind and because there is never a better time for some online learning, I wanted you to know about my Annual January SALE –
+With this in mind and because there is never a better time for some online learning, I wanted you to know about my Stay At Home promotion –

-Normally all MyMT™ programmes are available for NZ$299 each, but during the month of January buy the Transform Me programme by itself and save NZ$100, so that’s NZ$199 (AU$187, UK£105, CA$181 or US$141 – exchange rate may differ on the day) or select part payments – 3 payments of NZ$71.67 each.
-Please use the promo code JANUARY21 on purchase.
+Normally all MyMT™ programmes are available for NZ$299 each, but during this crazy time buy either the Transform Me or Circuit Breaker programme individually and save NZ$50, so that’s NZ$249 (approx. AU$234, UK£130, CA$230 or US$181 – exchange rate may differ on the day) or select part payments – 3 payments of NZ$88.33 each.
+Please use the promo code ATHOME21 on purchase.

-Purchase Transform Me and Rebuild My Fitness together as a combo package and save NZ$300.
+Purchase Transform Me/ Circuit Breaker and Rebuild My Fitness together as a combo package and save NZ$200.
 Transform Me is a ground breaking menopause-specific weight loss and wellness programme and Circuit Breaker is a menopause symptom reduction programme.
-Re-Build My Fitness is a healthy exercise programme designed specifically for women during and after menopause.
-Combo price is NZ$298 (AU$279, UK£157, CA$272 or US$213 – exchange rate may differ on the day) Please use the promo code JANUARY21 on purchase.
+Re-Build My Fitness is a unique healthy exercise programme designed specifically for women during and after menopause.
+Combo price is NZ$398 (approx. AU$374, UK£207, CA$368 or US$289 – exchange rate may differ on the day) Please use the promo code ATHOME21 on purchase.

 Wendy Sweet, PhD/ Women’s Healthy Ageing Researcher & MyMT Creator & Coach/ Member: Australasian Society of Lifestyle Medicine/ NZ REPS Registered Exercise Specialist